 “I am he as you are he as you are me and we are all together.”

 Lennon is probably the most celebrated songwriter of all time.
 He is certainly one of the most famous people of the 20th century.
 He was murdered.
 He died a revolutionary and a martyr.
 I love him very much.
-54 years, and I still listen to his music.
+57 years have gone by, and I still listen to his music.

 The Beatles story is a huge chunk of the last century’s popular culture history.
 Lennon was at the center of that story.
 He was the de-facto leader of the band for most of their time together.
 He was the artistic force who pushed Paul McCartney, and to some degree George Harrison and Ringo Starr, past their teenage idol status and into a sort the music that brought all other Pop Music into the future.
 The Beatles were bigger than Pop Music.
 Lennon knew it and that didn’t make him happy.